adametry/gulp-eslint/README.md

 Type: `Array`

 A list of rules file paths rules to import.
-For more information about rules, see the eslint [rules doc](https://github.com/eslint/eslint/wiki/Rules).
+For more information about rules, see the ESLint [rules](http://eslint.org/docs/rules/).

 Type: `String` *(deprecated)*